Tuition

 Who is eligible, and who should fill out an application for Financial Aid?
 What about students of divorced, separated or never married parents?

-Current students seeking need-based tuition assistance should apply for Resurrection College Prep financial aid beginning December 3, 2022, of the preceding school year.
+Current students seeking need-based tuition assistance should apply for Resurrection College Prep financial aid beginning December 5, 2025, of the preceding school year.
 Resurrection College Prep will review only completed and verified financial aid applications.
-Please start your application early!

 To make an equitable decision, Resurrection College Prep considers the assets and liabilities of all parties who are likely to contribute to the household and expenses for the student, notwithstanding any agreements between parties or divorce decrees.
 Therefore both parents must fill out a financial aid application.
 Applications of divorced or separated parents are "linked.”
 Resurrection College Prep is able to see all applications for financial aid for students who are “linked.”
 However, parents cannot view one another's linked application.
 Parents and step-parents who live in the same household are considered co-applicants.
 Each co-applicant must answer the financial questions and provide appropriate tax returns and W-2's.
 Divorced parents are also required to upload their divorce decree.